lcq2/lcq2.github.io/x86_iphone/readme.md

 I wake up again after about an hour, I download again the ipsw for the same model and I go through all the same steps as usual.
 Still invalid code.
 My first guess was that the code is encrypted, so I use some random tool to analyse the entropy, nothing, it's very low.
 Ok, you cannot trust tools these days, so I wrote my own script to calculate the entropy and again, is too low to be encrypted and anyway, it was also clear by a quick "eye" analysis, even though you should not trust your eyes that much.

 I stare at the screen for several minutes, thinking what the fu** is going on.
-But of course, as a reverser you should never give up, so I try EVERY POSSIBLE RISC ARCHITECTURE I KNOW, and trust me, they're a lot (no I mean, A LOT, I reversed everything from Dreamcast SH4 to Fujitsu/Siemens running inside my Nikon D90), and...
+But of course, as a reverser you should never give up, so I try EVERY POSSIBLE RISC ARCHITECTURE I KNOW, and trust me, there's a lot of them (no I mean, A LOT, I reversed everything from Dreamcast SH4 to Fujitsu/Siemens running inside my Nikon D90), and...

 Nothing, all I get is garbage.
 My next guess is: ok then, it's encrypted with some entropy-preserving algorithm.
 I try some cryptoanalisis approaches I know, even though is not my main job and I'm no expert at it, still nothing.